RodoJML/WatchStore/README.md

     cd Documents/Developer/HTML/React/Watch_Store

     Pending to create users and roles into the database, for developer, admin and end-user.

+    I used this script to remove potential sensitive data from the repo.
+    Once the command was run it was required to republish the branch. git filter-repo --force --invert-paths --path other/database_script.sql